DukeFerdinand/javascript-assessment/README.md

 # My Javascript Assessment Response

-I decided to add ES6 support to the application via Babel in order to give myself an easier time writing the application.
+I decided to add ES6 support to the application via Babel becuase I'm trying to get used to ES6 everywhere

 ### To run the code: